-TS Pumps Peristaltic Pump range has a superior design and material quality.
+TS Pumps’ Peristaltic Pump range showcases superior design and quality material.
 Our Peristaltic Pump range is typically not ideal for home brewers due to the initial cost, but they are an extremely handy pump that requires very little upkeep meaning you will have low maintenance costs.
 These pumps are also available in a range of sizes so it’s more than likely we’ve got the perfect size for your installation.

-Choosing the right Peristaltic Pump will be based on the head pressure required, so head over to our Peristaltic Pump range for more information and get in touch with us for a quote if you’re interested.
+Choosing the right Peristaltic Pump will be based on the head pressure required, so have a look at our Peristaltic Pump range to see what suits your business needs best.

 Diaphragm Pumps are driven by compressed air and are an extremely versatile and robust type of pump that can handle almost any application.
 A Sanitary Diaphragm Pump can handle brewing applications such as pumping beer and wort.

-You can reduce the foaming caused by your beer pump by running your pump at a slower operating speed and by maintaining a constant pressure as much as possible.
-Foaming of the product can affect the flavour of the beer and reduce the shelf life but don’t worry, this can be avoided.
+You can reduce the foaming caused by your beer pump by running your pump at a slower operating speed and by maintaining constant pressure, as much as possible.
+Foaming of the product can affect the flavour of the beer and reduce the shelf life, however this can be avoided.
 We recommend using pumps such as:

-Centrifugal Pumps are notorious for causing froth and foam to form, which is due to the pump operating at high speeds and the energy used to move the fluid adding oxygen into the product.
+Centrifugal Pumps are notorious for causing froth and foam to form.
+This is due to the pump operating at high speeds, and the energy used to move the fluid subsequently adding oxygen into the product.